-11 Suffolk County Council (2014) Suffolk Advisory Parking Guidance - Technical Guidance
+9 Suffolk County Council (2014) Suffolk Advisory Parking Guidance - Technical Guidance

-7.32 At the Business Park, it is important that the provision of new units can demonstrate that there are sufficient access and turning facilities for HGVs.
+7.33 At the Business Park, it is important that the provision of new units can demonstrate that there are sufficient access and turning facilities for HGVs.
 In warehousing developments, a common issue has been arriving HGVs parking up on the roadway in order to wait until they can unload.
 This can cause access problems for other road users.
 Also, if new businesses by their nature generate a need for off-road trailer parking areas then these should be provided as part of the overall parking provision.

-POLICY MAR17: PARKING PROVISION AT MARTLESHAM HEATH RETAIL PARK AND BUSINESS PARK
+POLICY MAR16: PARKING PROVISION AT MARTLESHAM HEATH RETAIL PARK AND BUSINESS PARK

-Development proposals for additional Class-A retail or space (either new stores or expansion to existing stores) at the Martlesham Heath Retail Park and Class-B employment space at the Martlesham Heath Business Park must demonstrate that sufficient provision will be made for customer and staff parking.
-This must, as a minimum, meet the parking standards contained in the Suffolk Advisory Parking Guidance, or any subsequent document.
-The application must also be accompanied by an assessment of the ratio of parking spaces to floorspace at existing stores and how well this accommodates parking need.

-At Martlesham Heath Business Park, development proposals are expected to meet the following criteria:

-- where a proposed business use will create a need for off-road trailer parking areas, it must be ensured that these are adequately provided for; and - adequate provision must be made for vehicular turning by HGVs; and - if Class-B8 (warehousing) development is proposed, the application must demonstrate where arriving HGVs will park and how they will be managed so they do not have a detrimental impact on traffic flow.
+- A. Development proposals for additional Class-A retail or space (either new stores or expansion to existing stores) at the Martlesham Heath Retail Park and Class-B employment space at the Martlesham Heath Business Park must demonstrate that sufficient provision will be made for customer and staff parking.
+This must, as a minimum, meet the parking standards contained in the Suffolk Advisory Parking Guidance, or any subsequent document. - B. At Martlesham Heath Business Park, development proposals should meet the following criteria: - 1. where a proposed business use will create a need for off-road trailer parking areas, it must be ensured that these are adequately provided for; and - 2. adequate provision must be made for vehicular turning by HGVs; and - 3. if Class-B8 (warehousing) development is proposed, the application must demonstrate where arriving HGVs will park and how they will be managed so they do not have a detrimental impact on traffic flow.